christensenjairus/Failover-Operator/README.md

 - The PRIMARY cluster enables DNS controller annotations
 - The STANDBY cluster disables DNS controller annotations

-### DynamoDB Manager

-The DynamoDB manager handles coordination between clusters.
-It:
-- Tracks which cluster is PRIMARY for each FailoverGroup
-- Provides distributed locking to prevent concurrent failovers
-- Records failover history for auditing
-- Tracks operator heartbeats to detect when a cluster is unhealthy

 ## Implementation Guide

 This codebase currently contains stubs for all the required functionality.
 To implement the actual functionality:

-1. Start with the DynamoDB manager to implement coordination features:
-   - Implement the AWS SDK client integration
-   - Implement the record operations (GetOwnership, UpdateOwnership, etc.)
-   - Implement the locking operations (AcquireLock, ReleaseLock)
-   - Implement the heartbeat operations (UpdateHeartbeat, GetHeartbeats)

-2. Implement the individual component managers:
+1. Implement the individual component managers:
    - VolumeReplications: Implement the CR interactions using the unstructured client
    - StatefulSets: Implement the scaling operations
    - CronJobs: Implement the suspend/resume operations
    - Ingresses: Implement the annotation and DNS operations

-3. Update the tests to use actual mock expectations instead of placeholder assertions
+2. Update the tests to use actual mock expectations instead of placeholder assertions

-4. Implement the controller that uses these managers to coordinate failover
+3. Implement the controller that uses these managers to coordinate failover

 ## Running the Tests